robinfiske87/next-typescript-examples-2022/README.md

+## Instructions for Nextjs Typescript example repo

+This is a simple project to exemplify some reusable components, a simple form that lets you store the data, as well as some state handling of an API requests.
+It uses Tailwind for styling.

+#### How to set it up

-Download repo
+- Download repo locally

-Navigate to root of repo
+- Navigate to root of repo in terminal

-npm i (or whatever manager package manager you use)
+- Install packages with command: npm i (or whatever manager package manager you use)

-Initiate locally with npm run dev
+- Initiate locally with npm run dev from root (nodemon is installed as a dev dependency)

-Form validated by zod on start page.
-Examples of components and API state handling in /examples.
-Buttons with next/Link to navigate on both pages.

-Next framework using jsx(tsx) syntax.
-Typescript initiated.
-Styling in Tailwind.
+- View the project in you browser on localhost:3000 (or higher if port is taken)

+#### What is happening

+- You must fill in form with name, email and message.
+There are some validation being done before the form is submitted.

+  1. Name cant have more than single spaces, and no numbers.
+  2. Email must be valid.
+  3. Message cant be more than 100 characters long, and must be at least 2 characters long.

+- The form is validated by zod.

+- You can navigate to examples, or by providing /examples suffix to url.

+  1. Examples of the reusable components provided.
-Storing data in an array which is submitted.
+  The page is storing data in an array which is submitted.
 Data is not persisted and is stored in state.

-I am fetching from a json placeholder API.
+  2.Examples of API state handling in /examples.
+This is a rendered out list from jsonplaceholder API.
 State is handled by React Query.

-TODO: [ ] Fix redundant error message on pressing abort button when form is empty
+TODO: [x] Fix redundant error message on pressing abort button when form is empty